MicrosoftDocs/dynamics-365-supply-chain-insights/articles/set-up.md

 ## Sign up for the public preview

-There are two ways to sign up for the public preview of Dynamics 365 Supply Chain Insights.
-The first method is to sign up from the [Supply Chain Insights home page](https://dynamics.microsoft.com/supply-chain-insights/).
-The second method is to sign up through an invitation that is sent from a company that is already a public preview user.
-Regardless of the method that they use, companies that sign up will be contacted by the Supply Chain Insights team via email.
-The email that they receive will provide information about how to register as a public preview user.
+You can sign up for the public preview release on the [Supply Chain Insights page](https://dynamics.microsoft.com/supply-chain-insights/).
+Supply Chain Insights uses a gated process to enroll new public preview users.
+Once you sign up, you will be invited to onboard on a rolling basis.
+Other customers may be invited to onboard if an invitation is sent from a company that is already a public preview user.
+Users that signed up or were invited by a public preview user will receive an email with details on how to register.

 ## Prerequisites